TylerCode/Soft64/README.md

 Project Website: http://bryanperris.github.io/Soft64-Bryan/

-# Progress #
-Soft64 is working on to switch to the electron UI framework for cross-platform availability and make use of modern web design for a clean and dynamic graphical user interface.

-# How to build #
-- WIP: Working on providing universal simple command line scripts to build and deploy the emulator

 # About this Project #
 This is a free-time project I have fun working on while learning modern desktop application design.
 I like to take apart machines and learn how they work, I want to build a professional like emulator for N64 game console with an interactive debugger and user-friendly emulator interface.
 There is a lot of things I like to do in this emulator, to make it a full application of various things like teaching the user how N64 works just based on the tools built-in.